 Our 4-step guide to decorating your first apartment

-With 48 apartment buildings in cities across Canada, you could say we know a thing or two about setting up your first place.
+With over 48 apartment buildings in cities across Canada, you could say we know a thing or two about setting up your first place.
 From artwork to furniture to everything in between, our handy guide will help you plan what you need to decorate it just so – and make the most of your square footage (and your budget).

 First apartment decorating tips